 MySpace.com said in a statement that it has a series of initiatives designed to protect its users against inappropriate conduct and content.
 They include dedicating workers to monitor the site 24 hours a day, reviewing every image hosted by the site and working with law enforcement agencies.

 The site prohibits use by anyone younger than 14, though a disclaimer says the site operators can't always tell if users are lying about their ages.

-"It is extremely easy for any underage kid to access the site," said Augustine in her complaint.
+"It is extremely easy for any underage kid to access the site," said Augustine.
 "You don't even have to be a member to access member websites.
 They're available by just doing a search on Google.
 They refer to their TOC but naturally it means squat."

 Many school districts around the country have blocked the site from their computers.

 Murdoch, whose News Corp. owns Fox Television, bought MySpace.com in July 2005 for $580 million.
 He recently told investors he had plans to expand the site internationally.

 "We're taking it out around the world," he said.
 "First in Britain, then in Western Europe, and then in other countries."